godotengine/godot-docs/about/faq.rst

 images, and set that build to be used for certain screen sizes in the App Store or Google Play.

-I have a great idea that will make Godot better, What do you think?
+I have a great idea that will make Godot better.
+What do you think?
 -------------------------------------------------------------------

 Your idea will most certainly be ignored.
 Examples of stuff that is